Brittany Michaela Crockett - Adair County Community Voice

-Brittany is survived by: parents – Michael and Patricia Crockett of Lexington; best friend and grandmother – Linda Helm of Columbia; paternal grandmother and step-grandfather – Nenia and Eldridge “Tangle” Dykes of Columbia; her fur-baby, Minnie who was always by her side; and many other family members.
+Brittany is survived by: her parents – Michael and Patricia Crockett of Lexington; her best friend and grandmother – Linda Helm of Columbia; paternal grandmother and step-grandfather – Nenia and Eldridge “Tangle” Dykes of Columbia; her fur-baby, Minnie,who was always by her side; many other family members also survive.

 Brittany loved video games, researching on the internet, animals and being with her “granny.”